Water Quality Buoy Observations : Hilo Bay, Hawaiʻi Island

 Disclaimer: Real-time data are provided as raw and unaltered.
 Results of quality control checks are provided within the data set.

 This water quality buoy (WQB-04) is located in Hilo Bay approximately 0.5 mile (0.8 km) offshore of Wailuku River in Hilo Bay on the windward (eastern) coast of Hawaiʻi Island (Big Island) in the State of Hawaiʻi.
 It is moored in waters 28 feet (8.5 m) deep.
 Data are transmitted every 15 minutes.
 Water quality buoys monitor coastal water conditions to help provide early indications of potentially polluted run-off from storm drainage, sewage spills, and soil erosion from land-based waterways such as streams and other outflows that lead directly into the ocean.
-Owned and maintained by PacIOOS under the supervision of Dr. Jason Adolf and lab.
+Owned and maintained by PacIOOS under the supervision of Dr. Steven Colbert and lab.